Cyberattack: 237 breaches hit healthcare sector in 2020

-New Delhi, March 12 (IANS) About 237 breaches hit the healthcare sector globally in 2020, while 56 more have already been disclosed by the end of February 2021, said a report from cybersecurity company Tenable.
+New Delhi: About 237 breaches hit the healthcare sector globally in 2020, while 56 more have already been disclosed by the end of February 2021, said a report from cybersecurity company Tenable.

 Of the 293 breaches known to have exposed records in the 14-month period analysed, 57.34 per cent publicly disclosed how many records were exposed.